IvanMzk/gtensor/docs/tutorial.md

 ```

 There are several important points regarding expression views:
-- there is no any caching, each time you refer to element of view computation is performed
+- there is no any caching, each time you refer to element of view, computation is performed
 - view holds shallow copies of its operands, so if you mutate operands it will affect view values
 - no temporary copies created, evaluation is elementwise
 - evaluation can be easily parallelized